Analog to Digital Conversion

 Also Read: How to Do Web Server Security

 The concept of bandwidth is fundamental for all telecommunications.
-In analog to digital conversion, there is a principle that the analog signal can be clearly represented by discrete sample values that are not separated by more than one in twice the bandwidth (1/2B).
+In analog to digital conversion, there a principle that the analog signal can be clearly represent by discrete sample values that are not separate by more than one in twice the bandwidth (1/2B).

 Also Read: Nanophotonic: What it is and How it Works?

-The input to the quantizer is a series of tested amplitudes for which there are infinitely many possible values output of the quantizer.
+The input to the quantizer is a series of test amplitudes for which there are infinitely many possible values output of the quantizer.
 On the other pointer, it must limit to a finite number of levels.
-Assigning stepless amplitudes to a limited number of levels inevitably leads to inaccuracies, and the mistake leads to corresponding signal distortion.
+Assigning stepless amplitudes to a limited number of levels inevitably leads to inaccuracies.
+And the mistake leads to corresponding signal distortion.
 (This why quantization often referred to as a “lossy” system.)
 The degree of imprecision depends on the number of output levels used by the quantizer.
 More quantization levels increase the rendering accuracy, but also increase the required storage capacity or transmission speed.

-The compressed signal, which now occupies a narrower dynamic range, can be quantized with a straight or linear distance between threshold values and output heights.
-In the case of the phone signal, the compressed signal is quantized uniformly into 256 levels, each level being signified by a series of eight bits.
+The compressed signal, which now occupies a narrower dynamic range, can be quantize with a straight or linear distance between threshold values and output heights.
+In the case of the phone signal, the compressed signal is quantized uniformly into 256 levels.
+Each level being signified by a series of eight bits.
 At the getting end, the reconstituted signal expanded to its original amplitude range.
 This compression and expansion sequence, known as companding, can produce a sufficient dynamic range equivalent to 13 bits.